 Undergraduate study in Psychological & Brain Sciences provides a sound basis for later professional graduate training at the master's or PhD level in Psychological & Brain Sciences.
 The psychological and brain sciences major may also provide important intellectual tools for those considering careers in management, law, education, social work, public relations and health-related professions.
-We also offer a psychological and brain sciences minor for students who are interested in psychological and brain sciences but are pursuing other subjects.
+We also offer a psychological and brain sciences minor for students who are interested in this area but pursuing other subjects.

-Contact: Emily Cohen-Shikora, PhD
+Emily Cohen-Shikora, PhD Contact:

-Phone: 314-935-7650 Email: ecohensh@wustl.edu
+314-935-7650 Phone: Fmail: ecohensh@wustl.edu